mbilgidhis/twitter-nlp/Readme.md

 Apache Nifi is an open source software for automating and managing the data flow between systems.
 It is a powerful and reliable system to process and distribute data.
 It provides web-base User Interface to create, monitor, and control data flows.
 It has a highly configurable modifiable data flow process to modify data at runtime<sup>[1](https://github.com/mbilgidhis/twitter-nlp#notes)</sup>.
 For more information about Apache Nifi you can read in [this link](https://nifi.apache.org/).

 For this project, we need `core nlp processor` library, which has already included to be downloaded when you run `firstrun.sh`.
 Buf if you prefer download it manualy you can check [this link](https://github.com/tspannhw/nifi-corenlp-processor), and check on release page.
-I use version 1.0 on this project.
+I use version 1.0 in this project.
 If you want, you can use updated version which is 1.6 (when this `readme` was created).

-Whenever `twitter_nifi` (or whatever name you change on docker-compose.yml) is already started correctly which takes time like I already said before, you can import template which I already prepared for this project.
+Whenever `twitter_nifi` (or whatever name you change in docker-compose.yml) is already started correctly which takes time like I already said before, you can import template which I already prepared for this project.
 File template is [`Twitter_Analysis.xml`](https://github.com/mbilgidhis/twitter-nlp/blob/master/Twitter_Analysis.xml).
 Step by step to import the template, please open [this link](https://docs.cloudera.com/HDPDocuments/HDF3/HDF-3.1.1/bk_user-guide/content/Import_Template.html).
 If you want to understand about Apache Nifi interface, please take a look to [this link](https://docs.cloudera.com/HDPDocuments/HDF3/HDF-3.1.1/bk_user-guide/content/User_Interface.html).

 After you successfully import template, you can insert template by drag and drop `Template` button to working area.
 You can find `Template` button on `Components Toolbar` area.